 First, we don't like data monopolies.
-Big tech companies harvest our data on a massive scale, for their own interests.
-They are the new feudal lords, exploiting all our information.
-To surveil, predict and automate are their new aspirations. (add PI resource if available)
+Big tech companies harvest our data on a massive scale, and exploit it for their own interests.
+They are the new feudal lords.
+They aspire to surveil, predict and automate our lives and societies.

-Mobile devices travel with us everywhere we go, extracting and sharing data about our every move.
+Mobile devices and wearables travel with us everywhere we go, extracting and sharing data about our every footstep.
 Publicly and privately, we are being watched.

 Things happening behind our backs

-It’s not just the data we knowingly generate - such as photos or posts on social media - that gets harvested.
+It’s not just the data we knowingly generate – such as photos or posts on social media – that gets harvested.
 It’s also the data we indirectly generate: our location history, browsing activity, what devices we use and lots more information that has been derived, inferred or predicted from other sources.
-For example, from my browsing patterns, companies can predict my gender, income, number of children, my shopping habits, interests, and insights about my social life.
-While in many countries data protection laws allow me to get access to all the data that online tracking companies collect, in most other places, I can’t.
-But things are not that easy.
-Even in the places where I can access data about me, first I need to know which company is collecting data.
-It's not a surprize that often times I am left unaware of the pervasive tracking.
-If I do find out, asking the company for access to data, is not a trivial task.
-It might be full of obstacles and difficulties - some intentional, some because of badly designed processes.
+For example, from my browsing patterns, companies can predict my gender, income, number of children, my shopping habits, interests and insights about my social life.
+While in many countries data protection laws allow me to access all the data that online tracking companies collect, in most other places, I can’t.
+But things are not that simple.
+Even in the places where I can access data about me, I first need to know which company is collecting data.
+It’s not a surprise that often I am unaware of the pervasive tracking.
+If I do find out, asking a company for access to data is not a trivial task.
+It might be full of obstacles and difficulties – some intentional, some because of bad design.